LLC Articles of Organization

 If you are using a state articles of organization template, then it already includes a declaration of under what state corporations code the LLC is formed.
 If you are creating articles of organization from scratch, include this information.
 List the state, statutory code version, section, or other relevant details to be clear under which laws you are forming and will be regulated.
 Professional LLCs, series LLCs, non-profit LLCs, and other special types of LLCs should pay careful attention to this declaration.

 Your LLC must have at least one organizer but may have more.
 An organizer is the individual responsible for executing the articles of organization.
-An incorporator is typically any natural person of full age (18 years old).
-All organizers must sign executing the articles of incorporation.
+An organizer is typically any natural person of full age (18 years old).
+All organizers must sign executing the articles of organization.

 Some states require the address of the principal place of business.

 The organizers must sign executing the articles of organization.
 Signing language varies by state but often included penalties of perjury for providing misinformation.
 Some states also require the registered agent to sign accepting their appointment and responsibilities.